Magnus Malan

-General Magnus André de Merindol Malan (30 January 1930 – 18 July 2011) was a South African military figure and politician during the last years of apartheid in South Africa.
+General Magnus André de Mérindol Malan (30 January 1930 – 18 July 2011) was a South African military figure and politician during the last years of apartheid in South Africa.
 He served as Minister of Defence in the cabinet of President P. W. Botha, Chief of the South African Defence Force (SADF), and Chief of the South African Army.
 Rising quickly through the lower ranks, he was appointed to strategic command positions.
 His tenure as chief of the defence force saw it increase in size, efficiency and capabilities.

 As P.W.
 Botha's cabinet minister, he posited a total communist onslaught, for which an encompassing national strategy was devised.
 This entailed placing policing, intelligence and aspects of civic affairs under control of generals.
 The ANC and SWAPO were branded as terrorist organizations, while splinter groups (UNITA and RENAMO) were bolstered in neighbouring and Frontline States.
 Cross-border raids targeted suspected bases of insurgents or activists, while at home the army entered townships from 1984 onwards to stifle unrest.
-Elements in the Inkhata Freedom Party were used as a proxy force, and rogue soldiers and policemen in the CCB assassinated opponents.
+Elements in the Inkatha Freedom Party were used as a proxy force, and rogue soldiers and policemen in the CCB assassinated opponents.

 Personal life

-Malan's father was a professor of biochemistry at the University of Pretoria and later a member of parliament (1948–1966) and Deputy Speaker and Chairman of Committees (1961–1966) of the House of Assembly.
+Malan's father Avril Ire de Merindol was a professor of biochemistry at the University of Pretoria and later a member of parliament (1948–1966) and Deputy Speaker and Chairman of Committees (1961–1966) of the House of Assembly.
 He started his high school education at the Afrikaanse Hoër Seunskool but later moved to Dr Danie Craven’s Physical Education Brigade in Kimberley, where he completed his matriculation.
 He wanted to join the South African armed forces immediately after his matriculation, but his father advised him first to complete his university studies.
 As a result of this advice, Malan enrolled at the University of Stellenbosch in 1949 to study for a Bachelor of Commerce degree.
 However, he later abandoned his studies in Stellenbosch and went to University of Pretoria, where he enrolled for a BSc Mil. degree.
 He graduated in 1953.

 In 1962, Malan married Magrietha Johanna van der Walt; the couple had two sons and one daughter.

+He is the elder brother of Springbok rugby player Avril Malan.